Harsh99Joshi/Cold-Email-Generator/README.md

 Version Control: GitHub

 # How to run
-Navigate to the main.py file, and write in the command "streamlit run main.py" to open the Streamlit UI.
+Open any IDE and navigate to the app folder.
+Type in the command "streamlit run main.py" in the IDE terminal to launch the Streamlit UI.

 # Screenshot
 <img width="1225" alt="image" src="https://github.com/user-attachments/assets/6a35decc-dbda-434e-a37e-e112ecc88db4">